 S1 Determination of the DON concentration to be used in point inoculations with F. graminearum conidia

-To determine the suitable concentration of DON for inoculum supplementation, a pilot experiment was conducted to demonstrate a lack of toxicity to F. graminearum at various concentrations ranging from 0.5 - 10 times concentrations used in planta, and utilised in a similar study shown to induce wheat defence response genes (Walter and Doohan, 2011).
+To determine the suitable concentration of DON for inoculum supplementation, a pilot experiment was conducted to demonstrate a lack of toxicity to F. graminearum at various concentrations ranging from 0.5 - 10 times concentrations used in planta.
 The 1.5ml microcentrifuge tubes containing 1ml YPD (Formedium Ltd, UK) were inoculated to a concentration of 5x10^4 spores/ml and incubated at 28°C for 24 hours with rotation at 180 rpm.
 Hyphal growth was measured at 6, 12, 18 and 24 hours after inoculation by light microscopy and analysed on Fiji image processing software (v.
 2.3.0) (Schindelin et al., 2012).
 The concentration selected for the in planta experiment (35ppm DON) was considered to be non-detrimental to spore germination or early spore germling growth.

+S2 Toxicity of DON on plant tissue

+Due to the inability to easily detect deoxynivalenol (DON; chemotype 15-ADON) in plant tissues once glycosylation has occurred, and the lack of macroscopic necrosis observed in wheat spikelets post-inoculation with water containing 35 ppm DON, we set out to confirm the potent toxicity of the DON chemistry (sourced from Sigma-Aldrich, USA) on plant tissues.
+We utilised an assay described by Shin et al. (2012) and DON concentrations of 0mg/l, 10mg/l (10ppm, 33μM) and 20mg/l (20ppm, 67μM) to produce comparable phenotypes on Arabidopsis thaliana (ecotype Col-0; NASC, UK) during germination and early growth.
+Briefly, Col-0 seeds were surface sterilised and germinated on the surface of ½ MS 1% (w/v) agar plates (as described in Armer et al., 2024), with each plate supplemented with a different DON concentration or no DON.
+We found significant reductions in both the speed of germination and subsequent seedling growth with increasing concentrations of DON, with a notable absence of root proliferation when DON was present, demonstrating its toxicity to plants.